 Storing Spice Mixes at Home

-This contains affiliate links to help make it easier for you to purchase the equipment needed
+This contains affiliate links to help make it easier for you to purchase the equipment needed.
+If you purchase via the links we may earn a small commission.

 When you buy from the store a spice mix usually has a fairly long life span but comes in a small container this mix in our house has a small life span but it does make up a good size pot of flavouring.